johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

   /// E.g. if an actor is created under address `addr1` then immediately invoking
   /// `transport.resolve(address: addr1, as: Greeter.self)` MUST return a reference
   /// to the same actor.
-  ////
-  /// ### Metrics
-  /// This hook can be used to implement metrics by incrementing the current distributed actor count. func assignAddress<Act>(forType: Act.Type, onActorCreated: (Act) -> ())  // FIXME: ??? that callback
+  func assignAddress<Act>(forType: Act.Type, onActorCreated: (Act) -> ())  // FIXME: ??? that callback
     -> ActorAddress
     where Act: DistributedActor